natboi96/calculator/README.md

 Addition and Multiplication Calculator

 Future Additions:
-1. Division and subtraction operators
+1. Division and subtraction operations